Breakingviews - China’s majors fill up on gas at the right time

 Part of the motivation is no doubt to assuage President Donald Trump’s concerns about the bilateral trade deficit.
 A heftier reason is that China’s gas consumption is still surging – it increased by almost a fifth last year – and foreign supplies are the only recourse.
 Nicholas Browne at Wood Mackenzie reckons the country is on track to overtake the Japan as the world’s leading importer of LNG.

 But there’s more.
 While PetroChina’s domestic pricing issues may be temporary, the current buyer’s market is probably not.
 Ample supply has in part driven Asian spot LNG prices to their lowest level in years – a drop which may not last, as demand grows.
-Globally, Macquarie reckons an 8-metric-tonnes-per-annum excess of LNG supply this year will switch to a shortfall in 2021, then a possible 67 metric tons gap by 2025.
+Globally, Macquarie reckons an 8-million-tonnes-per-annum excess of LNG supply this year will switch to a shortfall in 2021, then a possible 67-million-tonnes gap by 2025.
 Gas may be a loss-making business for some of China’s oil majors; time to lock in long-term supplies anyway.

 Reuters Breakingviews is the world's leading source of agenda-setting financial insight.
 As the Reuters brand for financial commentary, we dissect the big business and economic stories as they break around the world every day.
 A global team of about 30 correspondents in New York, London, Hong Kong and other major cities provides expert analysis in real time.

-Note: - This item has been corrected to fix unit in paragraph 5 to million-tonnes-per-annum from metric-tonnes-per-annum.